Two Year Residency Requirement

 Allergies or Asthma

 Many students come to campus with allergies, asthma, or some other type of chronic health problem and other students develop allergies after they arrive.
 In cases of allergies and asthma, the university may be able to offer an accommodation that can help.
-If an accommodation is needed, please contact the Office of Residence Life or the Office of Accessibility Services.
+If an accommodation is needed, please contact the Office of Residence Life.

-Many students come to campus with food restrictions based on allergies, dietary, and religion which affect their dining needs.
+Many students come to campus with dining/food restrictions based on allergies, dietary, and religion which affect their dining needs.
 In cases of food restrictions, the university offers access to an on campus Nutrician Specialist.
-If an accommodation is still needed after speaking with the Nutrician Specialist, please contact the Office of Accessibility Services.
+If an accommodation is still needed after speaking with the Nutrician Specialist, please contact the Office of Residence Life.

 Any student providing false, inaccurate, or misleading information as a basis in an accommodation request or a residency release form will be held accountable through any and all appropriate Residence Life, Student Conduct, civil, and criminal systems.